-On average, in 2017, people paid 16 CHF per square meter for renting their apartments and houses.
+On average, in 2017, people paid 16 CHF per square meter to rent their apartments and houses.

 This would mean that a 100 square meters apartment would rent for 1600 CHF.
 It is not that bad.
-For my small apartment, we pay 18.3 CHF per square meter.
+For our previous apartment, we paid 18.3 CHF per square meter.
 But if you have a larger apartment in the countryside, the price per square meter decreases.

 But of course, this will highly depend on where you live in the country.
-The county next to me (less than five kilometers) has a 10% cheaper rental price.
-But if you to Zurich.
-The price per square meter is easily more than 40 CHF!
+The county near me (less than five kilometers) has a 10% cheaper rental price.
+But if you go to Zurich, the price per square meter is more than 40 CHF!

 24. 38% of people own their home

 In 2017, 38% of people in Switzerland owned their homes.